MarioNette: Self-Supervised Sprite Learning: Related Work

 \section{Related Work}

 Decomposing visual content into semantically meaningful parts for analysis, synthesis, and editing is a long-standing problem.
 We review the most closely related work.

-\textbf{Layered decompositions.} In an early work, \citet{wang94layer} decompose videos into image layers undergoing temporally-varying spatial warps, effectively grouping the video content by similarity of motion.
-They show applications to compression.
-Similarly, Flexible Sprites~\cite{jojic2001learning} represents videos with full-canvas semi-transparent layers, where each layer's motion is limited to translations.
-They solve for the layers and motion parameters using expectation maximization and show applications to video editing.
-Although \citet{kannan2005generative} extend their motion model, we adopt the simpler translation-only motions.
-Unlike Flexible Sprites, ours are local; we limit motion to a small neighborhood around anchors, which makes inference tractable with many ($\ge 100$) sprites.
-Our representation factorizes spatially and temporally recurring local patterns, simplifying downstream editing.

-\citet{lu2020layered} decompose videos of humans into independent video layers, enabling retiming of individual actions, but unlike in sprite-based techniques, motion and appearance are not disentangled. \citet{sbaio2020pix2vec} use a layered representation as inductive bias in a GAN with layers limited to solid colors.
-Automatic decompositions of images into ``soft layers'' according to texture, color or semantic features have been used in image editing~\cite{aksoy2017unmixing,aksoy2018semantic}. \citet{gandelsman2019double} use deep image priors~\cite{ulyanov2018deep} to separate images into layer pairs. \citet{reddy2020diffcomp} discover patterns in images by making compositing differentiable and using it as a strong inductive bias.
+\textbf{Layered decompositions.} \citet{wang94layer} decompose videos into layers undergoing temporally-varying warps for compression.
+Similarly, Flexible Sprites~\citep{jojic2001learning} and \citet{kannan2005generative} represent videos with full-canvas semi-transparent layers to facilitate editing.
+Like Flexible Sprites, we adopt translation-only motion but restrict transformations to small neighborhoods around anchors, making inference tractable with many ($\ge\!100$) sprites.
+Other methods decompose videos with moving subjects, such as humans, into independent layers, enabling matting \cite{lu2021omnimatte} and retiming of individual actions \cite{lu2020layered}; unlike sprite-based techniques, motion and appearance are not disentangled. \citet{sbaio2020pix2vec} use a layered representation as inductive bias in a GAN with solid colored layers.
+Automatic decompositions into ``soft layers'' according to texture, color, or semantic features have been used in image editing~\citep{aksoy2017unmixing,aksoy2018semantic}. \citet{gandelsman2019double} use deep image priors~\citep{ulyanov2018deep} to separate images into layer pairs. \citet{huang2015efficient} introduce a recurrent architecture to output multiple layers sequentially. \citet{reddy2020diffcomp} discover patterns in images via differentiable compositing.